 Don’t go into the salary negotiation expecting an answer right away.
 There’s a good chance your boss wants to think it over, or needs to discuss it with human resources.
 In either case, rushing them to make a decision will likely push them toward “no,” Eikenberg says.

-Give your boss time to think your request over, but don’t let it fall off their radar.
+Give your boss time to think over your request, but don’t let it fall off their radar.
 A gentle reminder a couple of weeks later shows you’re still committed and are open to further discussions, she says.

 This article originally appeared on Policygenius.